sycomix/Tensor-Engine/README.md

   Logarithmic, `1` = Gaussian.
 The SafeTensors loader will mark `nl_oob.slopes` as trainable (`requires_grad=true`) and parse `nl_oob.config` if present.

+### Building the docs (HTML)

+You can generate HTML from the `docs/` Markdown files using MkDocs.

+- Install dependencies (recommended): `pip install mkdocs mkdocs-material pymdown-extensions`
+- Build (Windows PowerShell): `.
+  scripts\build_docs.ps1`
+- Build (Unix / macOS): `./scripts/build_docs.sh`
+- Preview locally: `mkdocs serve` and open http://127.0.0.1:8000

+The generated site will be placed in `./site/`.
+A GitHub Action is included at `.github/workflows/docs.yml` to build the site on pushes to `main` and upload the generated `site` artifact.

 ### Developer tools & CI verification

 Two workspace-maintenance utilities are included to make safe, repo-wide edits and to prevent accidental trait changes: